-6 Using alternative friction measures when disentangling labor market frictions and the legislation of non-economic values
+6 Using alternative measures when disentangling labor market frictions and stakeholder-oriented legislation

-To test the robustness of our results reported in Table 6 of the paper with respect to the choice of the friction measure, we reestimate Table 6 replacing our baseline measure, Shortfall (%), by the other seven proxy variables for frictions in the director labor market.
-The results are reported in Table OA.11, Panels A to G. The results are similar to those reported in Table 6 with the majority of coefficients on the interaction term between the proxy variable for the probability to follow California in legislative issues and the dummy for policy-sensitive firms being negative and significant at the 10% level or higher across all seven panels.
+To test the robustness of our results reported in Table 6 of the paper with respect to the choice of the friction measure, we reestimate this table and replace our baseline friction measure, Shortfall (%), by the other seven proxy variables for frictions in the director labor market.
+The results are reported in Table OA.12, Panels A to G. The results are similar to those reported in Table 6 with the majority of coefficients on the interaction term between the proxy variable for the probability to follow California in legislative issues and the dummy for policy-sensitive firms being negative and significant at the 10% level or higher across most panels.
 In contrast, only two of 56 interaction terms (3.6%) between the proxy variable for the probability to follow California in legislative issues and the proxy variables for frictions in the director labor market are significant at the 10% level or higher.
-These results again are consistent with our presumption that the negative spillover effects observed at non-California firms are more likely to be the result of general expectations regarding future legislation of non-economic values than more specific expectations that a gender quota may be introduced.